mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 @11ty/eleventy/src/Template.js:708:23)
 ```

-So your google query should be like these "11ty TemplateContentPrematureUseError" not "Tried to use templateContent too early (./posts/reading-code-and-finding-example.md) (via TemplateContentPrematureUseError)".
-Other people doesn't have `post-reading-code-and-finding-example.md`so strip it out from your search query.
+So your google query should be like these "11ty TemplateContentPrematureUseError", because the error happened in `@11ty/eleventy` module and it says `TemplateContentPrematureUseError` you could add "Tried to use templateContent" it would be more verbose.

 Take your time, give it 5 minutes.
 Understand why it happened, if you must just open the `node_modules` and start hacking there (but if your libs uses typescript - you need to recompile it lol).